dev-academy-programme/curriculum/concepts/js-basics/README.md

 # JavaScript Basics

 ## Overview
-JavaScipt foundations
+As of 2015, Javascript is the only 'programming' language needed to develop web applications.
+Unlike HTML and CSS, Javascript can handle logic, data and communication, which are all needed to create useful, powerful and beautifully interactive applications.

 ## Prerequisites
+- None

 ## Capabilities
 You are comfortable with:

-- variables, string, types
+- variables, strings, numbers, types
+- arrays and object literals
 - if, else and comparison operators
-- arrays and loops
+- loops
 - functions

 ## Resources